ThePeregrinus/timerProject/README.md

 ## What's the project about?
 A timer that counts the time that a person spent on studying theory and counts back the time for practice

+## How to launch
+- Firstly you have to install some npm packages by writting `npm install` command
+- Secondly do `npm start` command

 ## Supported features
 - changeable themes ( DARK | LIGHT )
 - changeable language ( RU | ENG )